Mopati123/universal-hamiltonian-framework/docs/book-of-mopati-chapter2.md

 ---

-## VII.
+## VIII.
 The Mathematical Foundation

 ### Why It Works: The Irreducibility Proof